-Currently there is no single source of truth when it comes to renewable energy data.
+Currently, there is no single source of truth when it comes to renewable energy data.
 Data is scattered among different institutions and reported differently in various government reports.

-There are no monitoring, verification and evaluation systems in place, and therefore it is unclear how to track progress toward the targets, build forecasts for the future or determine when and how targets are going to be achieved.
+There is no monitoring, verification or evaluation system in place, and therefore it is unclear how to track progress toward the targets, build forecasts and determine when and how targets are going to be achieved.